 Neil eats his own dog food

 Neil gave himself the challenge of generating $100,000 per month from a new blog by selling fish oil supplements without using any of his connections.
 He’s documenting this case study on his blogs, and it’s interesting to read his progress and hiccups along the way.
-I watch him implement strategies and tactics he writes about with varying degrees of success.
+I’ve watched him implement strategies and tactics he writes about with varying degrees of success.